 Now, If you’re retired or not working (like me), you’ll have to find another way to equally distribute the 5 categories throughout the day–without skipping/neglecting any work (lame, I know).

 NO WORK = SAD & DEPRESSED!

-Also, you won’t have the luxury of having a boss/manager tell you what to do… so you’ll need to get disciplined and be your own boss–create meaningful work for yourself.
+Also keep in mind you won’t have the luxury of having a boss/manager tell you what to do… so you’ll need to get disciplined and be your own boss and create meaningful work for yourself.

-If you’re extremely rich (like me… j/k), you’ll want to skip work altogether and lay on the beach all day.
+If you’re extremely rich (like me…), you’ll want to skip work altogether and lay on the beach all day.
 But remember this,

-NOT WORKING intensifies the imbalance which got us here in the first place and the slump will slowly take over your world.
+NOT DOING MEANINGFUL WORK intensifies the imbalance which got us here in the first place and the slump will slowly take over your world.

 (insert sad face here)

-Start small and work your way up to doing something amazing–like solving world hunger, or building a centre for kids who can’t read good.
+So start small and work your way up to doing something crazy cool–like solving world hunger, or building a centre for kids who can’t read good.